-The plains game hunting areas range from flat, open thornveld savannah, open grassland, rocky hills to riverine bush.
-In the Caprivi it varies from mopane forests to swampy areas with wooded islands closer to the Kwando River.
+The plains game hunting areas range from flat, open thornveld savannah, open grassland, rocky hills to the riverine bush.
+In the Caprivi, it varies from mopane forests to swampy areas with wooded islands closer to the Kwando River.

 The land was previously used for cattle but has been used for hunting for the last 30 years.
 They have a few cattle on their property.

 There are no inhabitants on the land used for plains game but there are locals living in the conservancy in the Caprivi.

 Dawids farm is 8000 hectares with another 40 000ha surrounding it and also offers hunts in the Caprivi area in northern Namibia.
 All areas except the Caprivi are in a low-risk malaria zone.
 If hunting there (Caprivi), it is recommended that anti-malaria prophylactics are taken.
 The distance between Daggaboy camp and the Caprivi area is a 1 hour 20-minute flight away with Air Namibia.

 Many different trophy species are available, ranging from the ‘Big Five’ to most of the plains game.
 There is a limited quota on mountain zebra and klipspringer available.
 End-of-season discount hunts are also offered if quotas are not fulfilled, and the minimum hunt is seven days.
 Bow and rifle hunters are catered for.

 A 55 kudu was taken this year, and elephant, buffalo, lion, leopard, crocodile and hippo as well as plains game can be hunted in the Caprivi.
 Buffalo trophy quality is excellent and the average is over 40.
 All other trophies taken are good quality and all effort is made to make the whole hunting experience a memorable one.